1nterf4ce/metaHarvester/README.md

 `python3 metaHarvester.py crawler -h`

 #### **Opportunities**:
-- [x] 1.
+-  :white_check_mark: 1.
 Interruption/Resuming the session.
-- [x] 2.
+-  :white_check_mark: 2.
 Support for proxy and Tor networks.
-- [x] 3.
+-  :white_check_mark: 3.
 The ability to filter documents by extensions.
-- [x] 4.
+-  :white_check_mark: 4.
 The ability to filter documents by size.
-- [x] 5.
+-  :white_check_mark: 5.
 The ability to filter documents by creation date.
-- [x] 6.
+-  :white_check_mark: 6.
 The ability to filter documents by number of downloaded documents.
-- [x] 7.
+-  :white_check_mark: 7.
 Three report formats.(csv - (default), json and txt)
-- [x] 8.
+-  :white_check_mark: 8.
 Multithreaded download with progress display
-- [x] 9.
+-  :white_check_mark: 9.
 Additional search for email addresses and phone numbers in documents.
-- [x] 10.
+-  :white_check_mark: 10.
 All modules use recursive file search.
-- [x] 11.
+-  :white_check_mark: 11.
 It is possible to search and download interesting files (configuration files, etc.).
-- [x] 12.
+-  :white_check_mark: 12.
 Extracting metadata from local files.
-- [x] 13.
+-  :white_check_mark: 13.
 File search robots.txt and loading its contents into memory.
-- [x] 14.
+-  :white_check_mark: 14.
 The most simple API and the ability to quickly and easily expand classes and add new features.(Examples in metaHarvester.py file)
-- [x] 15.
+-  :white_check_mark: 15.
 The ability to clear metadata from documents or replace on random data.
 - [ ] 16.
 Using "Google dorks" to search for information about the goal.(deprecated!)
 - [ ] 17.
 The ability to use your own "Google dorks" to search for information about the goal.(deprecated)
-- [x] 18.
+-  :white_check_mark: 18.
 The ability to import goals from files of 3 formats: csv, json, txt.
 For csv and json files, use the entry: file.csv[column_name]
-- [x] 19.
+-  :white_check_mark: 19.
 Generating a list of passwords from found names
-- [x] 20.
+-  :white_check_mark: 20.
 Searching for email addresses and phone numbers (available in the Crawling module)
-- [x] 21.
+-  :white_check_mark: 21.
 For the index-of module (searching for documents in open directories), the ability to search for open directories in Google for a specified site has been added.
-- [x] 22.
+-  :white_check_mark: 22.
 Support for all open directory page templates
-- [x] 23.
+-  :white_check_mark: 23.
 For Google and Google Dork modules, a function has been added to bypass captcha via: public proxies, private proxies, or the Tor network
-- [x] 24.
+-  :white_check_mark: 24.
 Automatic addition of cookies to requests
-- [x] 25.
+-  :white_check_mark: 25.
 Support for formats: '.pdf', '.doc', '.docx', '.ppt', '.xlsx', '.xls', '.pptx', '.jpg', '.jpeg', '.bmp', '.png', '.tif' (More details in the Parser/ArgumentsParser.py file)
-- [x] 26.
+-  :white_check_mark: 26.
 Added the ability to download all files from the site, ignoring file extensions

 > #### **Available modules:**
 > google
 > dork
 > index-of
 > clear
 > extract
 > downloader
 > crawler
 > restart
 > passgen

 #### **Shared Arguments**
 + [-t,  --targets]               -t     example.com "targets_file.csv['site']" targets.txt "target_json.txt['url']"